Dorothywimberly/Unicorn_Companies/README.md

 - Country: Country the company was founded in.
 - City: City the company was founded in.
 - Industry: Company industry.
-- Select Investors: Top 4 investing firms or individual investors (some have less than 4).
+- Select_Investors: Investors to the companies. *Top 4 investing firms or individual investors (some have less than 4).
 - Date_Joined: Company's became unicorns.
   *The date in which the company reached $1 billion in valuation.
 - Year_Founded: Year the company was founded.